OpenClaw vs n8n

 โœ“ Pros

-• โœ“ Purpose-built for conversational AI
+• โœ“ Natural fit for channel-native AI assistants

 โœ— Cons

-• โœ— No visual workflow editor
+• โœ— Not a full visual workflow builder

 n8n